Cowal: Geography and geology

-The Cowal peninsula is bounded by Loch Fyne on the west and Loch Long and the Firth of Clyde on the east.
-It is separated from the Isle of Bute by the deep narrow straits of the Kyles of Bute.
-The coastline is incised by deep sea lochs, principally Loch Riddon, and Loch Striven.
-These split the southern half of Cowal into three narrower peninsulas; on the west, the Kilfinan peninsula, and on the east, the Toward peninsula, which is also isolated from the north of Cowal, by the Holy Loch.
-The small central peninsula is divided from the Kilfinan peninsula by Loch Riddon, and the interjection of Bute, and its Kyles.
+The peninsula is connected to the mainland and bounded to the north by the Arrochar Alps, a group of mountains located around the head of Loch Fyne, Loch Long, and Loch Goil.
+The Kyles of Bute, a narrow sea channel, separates it from the Isle of Bute to the south, and it borders the Firth of Clyde to the south-east.
+Several deeply incised sea lochs form a major factor in its geography, with Loch Fyne providing its western boundary, Loch Long providing its north-eastern boundary, and Loch Goil, the Holy Loch, Loch Striven and Loch Riddon cutting into the peninsular and dividing it into several forks.

+At its longest, from the Rest and be Thankful pass to Ardlamont Point, the peninsular is some 32 mi long.
+At its broadest, from Dunoon to Otter Ferry, it is some 17 mi wide.
+Its highest point, on Beinn Ìme in the Arrochar Alps, is 1012.2 m above sea level.

 Cowal's underlying geology is made up largely of resistant metamorphic rocks, but south of the Highland Boundary Fault part of the Toward peninsula is composed of sedimentary rocks.
 The landscape is mountainous, the high ground dominated by moorland, peat mosses and the forest that often extends down the sides of the sea lochs to the water's edge.
 The acreage of improved farmland is small.
 Most land is owned by estates or the Forestry and Land Scotland except in the more settled areas.

-The coast is mostly rocky and the few beaches are mostly shingle and gravel except on Loch Fyne: the longest sandy beach is at Ardentinny on Loch Long.
-The only lowland areas are around the coast where most of the settlement is found, particularly around Dunoon, Cowal's largest settlement on the Firth of Clyde.
-Other settlements include Innellan, Sandbank, Kilmun, Strone, Arrochar, Lochgoilhead, Tighnabruaich, Kames and Strachur.
+The coast is mostly rocky and the few beaches are mostly shingle and gravel, with the principal exceptions of Ostel Bay on Loch Fyne in the far south-west of Cowal, and Ardentinny on Loch Long in the east, where sandy beaches are to be found.
+The only lowland areas are around the coast where most of the settlement is found, particularly around Cowal's largest settlement, Dunoon, on the Firth of Clyde.